dbaffier/taskmaster/README.md

 Taskmaster
 ==========

-Supervisor is a client/server system that allows its users to control a number of processes on UNIX-like operating systems.
+Taskmaster project is a client/server system that allows its users to control a number of processes on UNIX-like operating systems.

 What i implemented :